Al2Klimov/check_autoremove/README.md

 It should work with any monitoring tool supporting the [Nagio$ check plugin API].

+Limitations:

-The only limitation: check\_autoremove must be run on the host to be checked – either with an agent of your monitoring tool or by SSH.
+* check\_autoremove must be run on the host to be checked – either with an agent of your monitoring tool or by SSH.
   Otherwise it will check the host your monitoring tool runs on.
+* **The check\_autoremove binary must be owned by root and the setuid bit must be set**, i.e.:
+  `chown root .../check_autoremove; chmod u+s .../check_autoremove`

 #### Icinga 2